Self-forced inspirals with spin-orbit precession: Averaging techniques for EMRI equations of motion

 \section{Averaging techniques for EMRI equations of motion}

-Near-identity (averaging) transformations (NITs) are a well known technique in applied mathematics and celestial mechanics~\cite{Kevorkian1987}.
-This approach involves making small transformations to the equations of motion, such that the short timescale physics is averaged over, while retaining information about the long term evolution of a system.
+NITs are a well known technique in applied mathematics and celestial mechanics~\cite{Kevorkian1987}.
+This approach involves making small transformations to the equations of motion, such that the short timescale physics is averaged over, while retaining information about the long-term evolution of a system.
 In paper I~\cite{vandeMeent:2018cgn}, these transformations were derived for a generic EMRI system which we review in Section~\ref{section:NIT_Review} below.

 As we have seen above, for Kerr geodesics it is helpful to parametrize the motion by Mino time, $\lambda$.
 However, for data analysis one requires the final waveforms to be parametrized by the time at the detector.
 Naively, transforming back to Boyer-Lindquist time, $t$, requires either numerically interpolating $\lambda (t)$, or adding orbital timescale oscillations back into our NIT equations of motion.
 The former additional step is unwelcome in the pursuit of fast waveform generation, and the latter would remove all the benefit of the averaging transformation.
 Fortunately, it was noted in Ref.~\cite{Pound2021} that these oscillations can be averaged out if one performs an additional averaging transformation.
 We outline the details of this procedure in Section~\ref{section:t_NIT}.